Manly to North Head loop

 Manly Wharf to Shelly Beach

-Walking in a clockwise direction, cross the road from the ferry wharf to the Corso, a pedestrian shopping mall filled with cafes, surf and souvenir shops and weekend markets.
+Walking in a clockwise direction, cross the road from the ferry wharf to The Corso, a pedestrian shopping mall filled with cafés, surf and souvenir shops and weekend markets.

-Head south along Manly Beach to the swimming pool at Fairy Bower and the pathway to Shelly Beach, a popular swimming and picnic beach and arguably Sydney’s best snorkel spot.
-There’s a cafe and restuarant here as well as change rooms and toilets.
+Shelly Beach is a popular swimming and picnic beach and arguably Sydney’s best snorkelling spot (more below).
+There’s a café and restaurant here, along with change rooms and toilets.

-North Head Sanctuary
+North Head Sanctuary to Fairfax Walk

 North Head Sanctuary is a nature refuge and former defence site managed by the Harbour Trust.
 As well as being home to a host of native plants and animals it contains significant historic landmarks, many of which you’ll see as you on the trail.